 - appraisal fee

-If you decided to look for a house on estate sales, you should know which steps are necessary to take in order to complete the purchase.
+If you decide to look for a house on estate sales, you should know which steps are necessary to take in order to complete the purchase.
 The first of them is to evaluate the property yourself and determine any significant repairs or improvements to be done if needed.

 However, do not neglect to arrange a home inspection and appraisal – these steps are optional, but they will provide you with a clear understanding of what house you are going to get.
 Depending on the situation, you may also want to negotiate the price to get the best deal possible.